Intermediate

 ;; => Returns [entity text-value] tuplesKey Takeaway: Mark attributes with :db/fulltext true for full-text search.
 Use fulltext predicate in queries to search text content.

 Why It Matters: Built-in full-text search eliminates dependency on external search engines for simple text queries.
-Combines full-text search with Datalog patterns - find “users who posted comments containing ‘urgent’ in last week”.
+Combines full-text search with Datalog patterns - find 'users who posted comments containing urgent in last week'.
 No synchronization lag between database and search index.
+In moderate-scale applications, Datomic's Lucene-powered full-text eliminates the operational complexity of Elasticsearch or Solr.
+Text search results compose naturally with Datalog filters - add date ranges, user attributes, or category constraints without separate search API calls.
+The integrated approach ensures search results and entity attributes are always in sync, eliminating the inconsistency that plagues systems maintaining separate search and database stores.

 Example 45: Auditing with Transaction Times